Football: Nantes demand transfer fee from Cardiff City for Emiliano Sala - report

 French club Nantes have reportedly demanded the transfer payment from Cardiff City for Emiliano Sala who is missing, assumed dead, after a plane he was in went missing over the English Channel.

-Cardiff City had agreed to a club record 15m pounds to sign the striker from the French club.
+Cardiff City had agreed to a club record £15 million to sign the striker from the French club.

 According to the BBC, Nantes are threatening legal action if they do not receive a payment within 10 days.